AdobeDocs/campaign-web.en/help/v8/msg/delivery-alerting.md

 Notifications can be customized based on specific alerting criteria defined through the Adobe Campaign Web User Interface.

+For more in formation on how to manage delivery failures, refer to the [Adobe Campaign v8 (console) documentation](https://experienceleague.adobe.com/en/docs/campaign/campaign-v8/send/failures/delivery-failures#send){target="_blank"}

 ## Email notification contents {#content}

 Email notifications include the following sections: